 - Preheat your oven to 425 F. In a bowl, add the warm almond milk and instant yeast and let it rest for 2 - 3 minutes.
 The yeast should fuzz up and develop and foamy layer on top - this is how you know it's active.

-- Add sea salt and maple syrup to the bowl and whisk.
+- Add sea salt, maple syrup, and apple cider vinegar to the bowl and whisk.
 Then, slowly fold in the oat flour, tapioca flour, and baking powder.
 The dough may be a tad sticky at this point but once we knead it it's easier to handle.

 - Transfer the dough to a flat surface sprinkled with extra tapioca flour.
 Knead the dough for 3 -4 minutes until it's soft and pillow-like.

-- Next, spread the olive oil along the sides of a bowl and add the dough to the bowl.
+- Spread the olive oil along the sides of a bowl and add the dough to the bowl.
 Let the dough rest for about 15 minutes.

-- After the dough has rested, transfer to a flat surface again and cut 8 - 10 slices of dough.
+- Transfer to a flat surface again and cut 8 - 10 slices of dough.
 Roll in between the palms of your hands and the flat surface to create a "snake".
 To form a pretzel shape, make a big U with the dough.
 Layer the right side of the U over the left so you have a V on top of an O. Next, grab the right-end and pull it to the bottom left side of the O beneath.
 Pull the left-end and pull it to the bottom of the right side of the O. You should now have a pretzel shape.
 Press the tails down slightly to secure the pretzel.

-- When ready to bake, heat ⅓ cup baking soda in a pot of water until it simmers.
+- Heat ⅓ cup baking soda in a pot of water until it simmers.
 Gently lower each pretzel into the baking soda "bath" for about 30 seconds then place on a baking sheet to bake.

-- Sprinkle with sea salt and bake.
+- Sprinkle with sea salt and bake for 13 - 15 minutes until golden brown.
 These pretzels are best enjoyed fresh out of the oven.